Lane Thomas Player Props: Nationals vs. Rangers

-Lane Thomas -- with a slugging percentage of .405 in his past 10 games (including no home runs) -- will be in action for the Washington Nationals against the Texas Rangers, with Andrew Heaney on the mound, on July 8 at 4:05 PM ET.
+The Washington Nationals, including Lane Thomas (.390 slugging percentage in past 10 games, including no home run), battle starter Dane Dunning and the Texas Rangers at Nationals Park, Sunday at 12:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Rangers.
+He racked up two hits (going 2-for-4) in his last game against the Rangers.

 Lane Thomas Game Info & Props vs. the Rangers